The Web address

 terrified Inner Child and a devoted Guardian subself who

-tirelessly tries to reduce the terror by distrusting the resident
+enough' by distrusting the resident

 Self and acquiring and hoarding key assets."